tomcz/dropwizard-webapp/README.md

 Dropwizard with Guice
 =====================

 Dropwizard has a truly excellent [getting started guide](http://dropwizard.codahale.com/getting-started/), but I wanted to try to create a variation of the hello world application that was wired together using Google's [Guice](https://code.google.com/p/google-guice/).
 I'm not in love with DI frameworks but I was curious to see what it took to use one with Dropwizard.
-Verdict: not much at all.
+Verdict: not much at all, thanks to Jared Stehler's [dropwizard-guice](https://github.com/jaredstehler/dropwizard-guice).
 See for yourself.

 Requirements
 ------------